AshishKapoor/TV-Zilla/README.md

 ##Cocoapods:
-(User of OpenSource)
+(Use of OpenSource)
-SCPopDatePicker
+SCPopDatePicker,
-TMDBSwift
+TMDBSwift,
-Kingfisher
+Kingfisher.